kaltura/playkit-js-cast-receiver/docs/features-to-your-receiver-app.md

 ```

-> **Important**: You must return the `receiver.onLoad` default handler from this function with the manipulated data, otherwise this won't work!
+> **Important**: You must return the `receiver.onLoad` default handler from the `LOAD` interceptor callback function with the manipulated data, otherwise this won't work!

 ### Set Your Preferred Streaming Protocol